 I. Letter to Shareholders 3

-1.1 2022 business results 4
+1.1 2023 business results 4

-1.2 2023 business plan summary 6
+1.2 2024 business plan summary 6

-1.3 Future corporate development strategy, influenced by ex ternal competitive
+1.3 Future corporate development strategy, influenced by external competitive

-environment, regulatory environment and ov verall business
+environment, regulatory environment and overall business

-environmen
+environmen 6

 II.
 Company Profile

 2.1 Date of Incorporation 8

 2.2 Company History 8

 III.
 Corporate Governance Report

 3.1 Organization 20

 3.2 Directors, Supervisors and Management Team 23

-3.3 Remuneration paid to directors, general managers and deputy § general managers in
+3.3 Remuneration paid to directors, general managers and deput y general managers in

-the most recent year 36
+the most recent year

-3.4 Implementation of Corporate Governance 46
+3.4 Implementation of Corporate Governance 48

-3.5 Information on CPA's Fees 110
+3.5 Information on CPA's Fees 130

-3.6 Change accountant information 111
+3.6 Change accountant information 130

-3.7 The company's chairman, general manager, manager of fina ncial or accounting
+3.7 The company's chairman, general manager, manager of fi

-affairs, who has worked in a visa accountant's office or its rel lated business in the
+affairs, who has worked in a visa accountant's office or its related business in the

-past year, should disclose his or her name, title and employn nent in the office of
+past year, should disclose his or her name, title and emplo yment in the office of

 the visa accountant.
-Or the period of its relationship with the company111
+Or the period of its relationship with the he company130

-3.8 Changes in Shareholding of Directors, Supervisors, Ma magers and Major
+3.8 Changes in Shareholding of Directors, Supervisors, I Managers and Major

-Shareholders 111
+Shareholders 131

 3.9 Relationship among the Top Ten Shareholders

-3.10 The number of shares held by the company, directors, superv
+3.10 The number of shares held by the company, directors, supercompanies directly or indirectly controlled by the companies

-companies directly or indirectly controlled by the cominvestment business, and combined to calculate the comprehensive statement of the comprehensive statement of the companies 1 ,
+investment business, and combined to calculate the compr •

 ratio

 IV.
 Capital Overview

 4.1 Capital and Shares

 4.2 Bonds

 4.4 Global Depository Receipts

-4.5 Employee Stock Options
+4.5 Employee Stock Options 141

-4.6 Handling of new shares with restrictions on employee rights
+4.6 Handling of new shares with restrictions on employee rights 4.7 Status of New Shares Issuance in Connection with Merger

-4.7 Status of New Shares Issuance in Connection with Mergers a and Acquisitions 122
+4.7 Status of them shares issuance in Connection with Merger s and Acquisinons141

-4.8 Fund utilization plan execution situation 122

 V. Operational Highlights

-5.1 Business Activities.
-123
+5.1 Business Activities 1

-5.2 Market and Sales Overview.
+5.2 Market and Sales Overview 1

-5.3 Human Resources.
+5.3 Human Resources

 5.4 Environmental Protection Expenditure

 5.5 Labor Relations

 5.6 Information security management.

-5.7 Important Contracts
+5.7 Important Contracts 1

 VI.
 Financial Information

-6.1 Five-Year Financial Summary 151
+6.1 Five-Year Financial Summary 1

-6.2 Five-Year Financial Analysis.
+6.2 Five-Year Financial Analysis 1

-6.3 Supervisors' or Audit Committee's Report in the Most Recent Year
+6.3 Supervisors' or Audit Committee's Report in the Most Recent

-6.4 Recent financial statements.
+6.4 Recent financial statements

-6.5 The consolidated financial statements of the parent company of the most

-annual account audit
+6.5 The consolidated financial statements of the parent company of annual account audit

-6.6 The company and its related companies have recently and until the annual

-dated, if there is financial turnover difficulties.
+6.6 The company and its related companies have recently and until dated, if there is financial turnover difficulties.

 VII.
-Review of Financial Conditions, Operating Results, and Risk Manage 7.1 Analysis of Financial Status.
-7.2 Analysis of Operation Results.
-7.3 Analysis of Cash Flow.
-7.4 Major Capital Expenditure Items.
-7.5 Investment Policy in Last Year, Main Causes for Profits or Losses, Improvement Plans and the Investment Plans for the Coming Year.
-7.6 Analysis of Risk Management.
-7.7 other important matters.
-166 167 168 169 169
+Review of Financial Conditions, Operating Results, and Risk 7.1 Analysis of Financial Status 1

+7.2 Analysis of Operation Results

+7.4 Major Capital Expenditure Items

+7.5 Investment Policy in Last Year, Main Causes for Profits or Losses

+•

+Improvement Plans and the Investment Plans for the Coming Ye

+7.6 Analysis of Risk Management

+7.7 other important matters 1

 VIII.
 Special Disclosure

-8.1 Summary of Affiliated Companies 174
+8.1 Summary of Affiliated Companies

-8.2 Private Placement Securities in the Most Recent Years
+8.2 Private Placement Securities in the Most Recent Years 1

-8.3 The Shares in the Company Held or Disposed of by Subsidiaries ,,,,,,
+8.3 The Shares in the Company Held or Disposed of by Subsidiaries

-in the Most Recent Years.
-176
+in the Most Recent Years

+0.4.0.1 19

 8.4 Other necessary supplementary notes:

-IX.
-In the most recent year and up to the date of publication of the annual stipulated in the second paragraph of Article 36, paragraph 2 of the Securities Exchange Act

-Security Discussion Linear Security Control of the 1 / 0
+ne annual reno

+8.4 Other necessary supplementary notes: